 Types of mattresses

-The main mattress types can be split into four categories: innerspring, foam, latex and hybrid.
-Within those categories, we can further divide mattresses into their comfort and supportive layers.
+Mattress come in a variety of types, but the most popular fall into these four categories: innerspring, foam, latex and hybrid.
+From there, we can further evaluate mattresses by comfort and supportive layers.

 The comfort layer is located on the top side of the mattress.
 It is primarily responsible for providing pressure relief to areas such as the shoulders and hips, while “filling in” the natural gaps in our bodies like the middle back.
 The supportive layer below functions to keep the spine properly aligned and supported according to your sleeping position.